 Your prenatal multivitamin isn’t just about making sure baby has enough nutrients —it also helped YOU maintain adequate nutrient levels during pregnancy.
 Even if you consider yourself a healthy eater, your body is working hard to heal postpartum, and continuing to take your prenatals after birth will support your healing.
 Taking prenatals while breastfeeding will also ensure baby receives nutrients that are dependent on your diet should you have a day (or days, let’s be honest) where you can only manage to graze or eat leftover bites of your toddler’s meals.

-If you have dietary restrictions, a multivitamin can fill the gap between what you’re eating and what your body needs to prevent deficiencies.
+If you have dietary restrictions, a multivitamin is optimal for postpartum nutrition.
+It can fill the gap between what you’re eating and what your body needs to prevent deficiencies.
 I often recommend new mamas stay on their prenatal multivitamin for at least 6 months and often longer if they’re nursing past 6 months, had kids less than 2 years apart, or experienced nausea/hyperemesis for an extended period during their pregnancy.
-I encourage mamas to work with their provider to optimize a treatment plan that makes sense for their unique situation and often includes supplements like fish oil, vitamin D, iron (in the bisgylcinate form for less digestive issues), magnesium, and a probiotic.
+I encourage mamas to work with their provider to optimize a postpartum nutrition plan that makes sense for their unique situation and often includes supplements like fish oil, vitamin D, iron (in the bisgylcinate form for less digestive issues), magnesium, and a probiotic.

 Now that you understand why your body needs additional support to heal postpartum, you may be wondering how you can remember to take vitamins on top of everything else!
 Here are 3 tips to help you remember: